securityfirst/tent-content/contents_en/operations/sexual-assault/beginner/precautions.md

 ### Preventive measures can reduce the likelihood of becoming a target.

+## Training

+Empowering self-defence training will equip you to resist attackers using forceful and non-forceful measures (such as blocking and fleeing), and help you understand which measures to apply in different contexts, including when you know your assailant.

+## Dress

 *"Sexual violence incidents can happen regardless of the clothing being worn and are never the fault of the survivor."* Megan Nobert, Addressing Sexual Violence in Humanitarian Organisations: Good Practices for Improved Prevention Measures, Policies, and Procedures, Report the Abuse, August 2017.

-## Dress

 * Appropriately for the culture;
 * Inconspicuously;